IN THIS CHAPTER

 FROM NATIONAL_LEAGUER) ;

-.
+In this case, you use the existential quantifier ANY instead of the universal quantifier ALL.
 The subquery (the inner, nested query) is identical to the subquery in the previous example.
 This subquery retrieves a complete list of the complete game statistics for all the National League pitchers.
-The outer query returns the first and last names of all American League pitchers who pitched more complete games than ANY
+The outer query returns the first and last names of all American League pitchers who pitched more complete games than ANY National League pitcher.
+Because you can be virtually certain that at least one National League pitcher hasn’t pitched a complete game, the result probably includes all American League pitchers who’ve pitched at least one complete game.

-, the result is the same.
-If the statement that at least one National League pitcher hasn’t pitched a complete game is a true statement, you can then say that SOME
+If you replace the keyword ANY with the equivalent keyword SOME, the result is the same.
+If the statement that at least one National League pitcher hasn’t pitched a complete game is a true statement, you can then say that SOME National League pitcher hasn’t pitched a complete game.

-predicate in conjunction with a subquery to determine whether the subquery returns any rows.
-If the subquery returns at least one row, that result satisfies the EXISTS
+You can use the EXISTS predicate in conjunction with a subquery to determine whether the subquery returns any rows.
+If the subquery returns at least one row, that result satisfies the EXISTS condition, and the outer query executes.
+Consider the following example:

 SELECT FirstName, LastName